typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 invoked from the shell that uses that function.

 So first we must code the function that copies the content from a file to another file.
-The function takes as parameters the source and destination files.
+The function takes the source and destination files as parameters.
 But this is functional programming!
 So invoking the function shall not copy anything, instead it will return an `IO` instance that encapsulates all the side-effects involved (opening/closing files, reading/writing content), that way _purity_ is kept.
 Only when that `IO` instance is evaluated all those side-effectul actions will be run.
-In our implementation the `IO` instance will return the amount of bytes copied upon execution, but this is just a design decission.
+In our implementation the `IO` instance will return the amount of bytes copied upon execution, but this is just a design decision.
 Of course errors can occur, but when working with any `IO` those should be embedded in the `IO` instance.
 That is, no exception is raised outside the `IO` and so no `try` (or the like) needs to be used when using the function, instead the `IO` evaluation will fail and the `IO` instance will carry the error